thanosmp/DelayCalculator/README.md

 # DelayCalculator
-Software program that calculates the delay in communication between two nodesin a communications network.
+Software program that calculates the delay in communication between two nodes in a communications network.